 It is very rare that bedbugs directly travel on you.
 It tends to spread more likely through luggage, backpacks, briefcases, mattresses and used furniture.

 Applying pesticides may not effectively kill bedbug eggs as they are active only on adults.
 Heat, stream and freezing treatment are the three effective methods that can sweep out bedbug eggs.
 Typically, bugs cannot survive above the temperature of 80 degrees.
 The heat of 125-135 degrees will be applied to the infested areas using specialized heating equipment.
 This process kills all stages of bedbugs right from egg to adults leaving no space to escape.

-What tools I need to carry for finding out bedbugs?
+What tools do I need to carry for finding bedbugs?

 - Hand lens

 - Pill bottle or ziplock bag – to hold specimen for examining it closer.

 - Knife or index card – to swipe bugs out of cracks

 Do bedbug bites take 14 days to show?